ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/04-23-trees.md

 ::: TODO
 - Prio 1: move subsection about B+ trees to new online section
 - Prio 1: split into two sections?
 2-3 trees and B trees
+- Prio 1: update figures
+- Prio 1: show R/B tree that correponds to the 234-tree
 :::

 AVL trees do not ensure that a tree is perfectly balanced --